dzbanecznix/Unoffical_Interslavic_Offline_Word_Learning_Tool/README.md

-If you want to copy/download the source code, firs you need to install xlrd module (pip install xlrd), and also json, gspread and oauth2client.
+If you want to copy/download the source code, first you need to install xlrd module (pip install xlrd), and also json, gspread and oauth2client.